I love my life.

 This is where you get to use the notebook (or the app!)
 I mentioned above.

-Which means you’ll end internalizing your to-do’s!
+This means you’ll end internalizing your to-do’s better.

 This is how I plan my weeks at the beginning of each month:

 - Take your notebook, pick a blank page and write WEEK #X (instead of X, write which week of the month you’re in: the first, second, third, etc.)

 - Have a look at your monthly cards on Trello.
 Of all those monthly tasks: Which one can you tackle first?
 Which are urgent?

 - With that in mind, organize the tasks you’re doing on WEEK 1 and write them as a list under the title of that page in your notebook.

 Then, set your weekly spread in your notebook.
 This is a simple weekly spread that does the work perfectly fine:

 If you want to find more ideas for your weekly spread, simply look for “easy weekly spread ideas bullet journal” on Pinterest.